 Road Rage Car Accidents

 Anyone who has ever driven in South Florida during rush hours knows just how frustrating traffic can be down here due to a number of factors.
-Palm Beach and Broward county are very suburban landscapes, and many people use the same roadways to commute to the more commercial areas of town which causes a buildup of cars on popular roads such as I-95.
+Fort Lauderdale and Broward County are very suburban landscapes, and many people use the same roadways to commute to the more commercial areas of town which causes a buildup of cars on popular roads such as I-95.
 Especially in the morning when people are running late for work, being stuck in traffic can be extremely frustrating and some drivers express this frustration through what is referred to as “road rage.”
 Road rage occurs when a driver lets his or her anger take over her sense of reason when operating the vehicle and that frustration manifests as a physical confrontation.
 These scenarios create very dangerous conditions on the roadways for the angry driver as well as other drivers and pedestrians.
-If you were recently involved in a car accident due to somebody’s road rage, you could be entitled to receive financial compensation for any damages incurred as a result of the accident.
+If you were recently involved in a road rage accident, our Fort Lauderdale car accident lawyers can help you pursue financial compensation for any damages incurred as a result of the accident.

 Aggressive driving is one of the most dangerous things that one can do in South Florida.
 We live in an area of the state in which there are dense populations, slim and outdated roadways, frequent and spontaneous rain and an abundance of both senior citizen drivers and young drivers.
 With these factors at play, drivers must always be aware and be cautious to ensure their own safety as well as the safety of others on the road.
 When traffic gets heavy and tensions arise, aggressive drivers will exhibit the following behaviors: